 A larger study in the American Journal of Clinical Nutrition saw that on average a chili pepper extract helped people burn an average of 50 more calories a day.(9) But that’s less than half a tablespoon of olive oil.

-Still, these effects can add up over time, and you’ve also got to look at the other ingredients.
+Still, these effects can add up over time for users, and you’ve also got to look at the other ingredients.